Virtomize/mail2most/CONTRIBUTING.md

 Please fill out all details, feel free to skip not nessesary parts or if you're not sure what to fill in.

-Once opened, the Pull Request is finished and will be reviewed.
+Once opened, the Pull Request is opend and will be reviewed.

 ### 8. Updates and discussion

-While reviewing you will probably get some feedback or requests for cahnges to your Pull Request.
+While reviewing you will probably get some feedback or requests for changes to your Pull Request.
 This is normal and a necessary part of the process to evaluate the changes and there correctness.

 To make changes to an existsing Pull Request, make the changes to your local branch.
 Add a new commit including those changes and push them to your fork.